Miyazaki, Japan

 Local program managers and faculty members will serve as hosts and advisors and will arrange the classes and provide support throughout the program.
 They can assist students with language, customs and cultural adjustments, and city exploration.

-Japanese Class – 5 credits (in-person; various levels)
+Japanese Class – 5 credits (various levels)

 Japanese Language classes are offered in various levels (basic-intermediate).
 Students